 3. Integrated racks and bottle holders make it easier to haul everything from your work bag to your water.

-4. Many e-bike systems have a small dashboard on the handlebars that shows the level of charge remaining in the battery, your speed, and the miles you’ve ridden, and many allow you to make adjustments through a companion app.
-You want one of those bikes.
+4. Many e-bike systems have a small dashboard on the handlebars that shows the level of charge remaining in the battery, your speed, and the miles you’ve ridden.
+Many also allow you to make adjustments through a companion app.
+You want a bike that offers these things.

 Even if you get all these features, it won’t mean anything if you don’t nail the bike’s fit to your body.
 That’s done most easily by visiting a bike shop, but if you’re not comfortable with that during the pandemic, most shops are happy to work with you over the phone.
 And of course, don’t forget to buy a helmet and the right accessories and learn how to fix a few common bike problems.